Lunala1/bruteforce/README.md

 # Faitagram - Don't Use This (Doesn't work anymore)-
 A Bruter for FAcebook, twITter, and InstAGRAM.
-Made with python, developed from brut3k1t.
+Made with python

 [You will need python!]

 CREDIT:

-  This project was developed from brut3k1t,which was made by ex0dus-0x.
+  This project was developed from brut3k1t,which was made by Luna I am not responsible for your action.
-  Here is the page : https://github.com/ex0dus-0x/brut3k1t
-  Since this script was not functionning, and was not ready for a attack, so I decided to develop this program from his.

-I am not responsible for your action.